cwsoft/EmailToEncryptedMailto/README.md

 ### Language files

-By default mailto links add a mail subject in English (Default: "Your Request") or German ("Ihre Anfrage").
-If you want to use the German language file, install it from the module installation section in the backend.
+Enrypted mailto links automatically get a mail subject "Your Request" (Default), respective "Ihre Anfrage" (German).
+If you want to use the German language file, you need to install it from the module installation section in the backend.
 Learn how to install language files or add translation files yourself by following the steps described in the [Helloworld module](https://processwire.com/modules/helloworld/) by Ryan Cramer.

-Apart from the language, no customizations are available.
+Apart from the language file, no customizations are available.
 Idea was to keep this module as clean and lean as possible.
 If you need additional features or want to customize stuff to your needs, you may want to test out other E-Mail obfuscation modules available in the official [ProcessWire modules catalog](https://processwire.com/modules/category/email/).

 Have fun
 cwsoft